Home » MBA Program » Faculty

 • BA, English, University of Cape Town, South Africa

 Naomi Diamant joined New York University Stern School of Business in January 2012 as Deputy Dean for TRIUM, Assistant Dean of NYU Stern Global Degree Programs and Clinical Assistant Professor of Management Communications.
 She oversees academic planning and delivery for NYU Stern’s global programs, and teaches courses in business communication.
-Prior to joining Stern, Professor Diamant served as Assistant Vice Provost for Academic Initiatives at New York University.
+Prior to joining Stern, she served as Assistant Vice Provost for Academic Initiatives at New York University.

 Alex Dontoh Professor of Accounting